multiplexcuriosus/monkey_robot_codebase/README.md

 ## Index
 1. Install Ubuntu 20.04 on the  controller device
-2. Install Ubuntu 20.04 Server on the RPP.
+2. Install Ubuntu 20.04 Server on the RPP
-3. Setup a static IP on the RPP.
+3. Setup a static IP on the RPP
 4. Install ROS on the controller device
 5. Install ROS on the RPP
-6. Setup the ROS Environment Variables.
+6. Setup the ROS Environment Variables
-7. Install MoveIt on the RPP.
+7. Install MoveIt on the controller device
-8. Generate a Moveit Config Package.
+8. Generate a Moveit Config Package
 9. Modify standard Rviz setup
 10. Modify standard kinematics config
 11. Perform a quick test